ACT on Health Equity Community Solutions Challenge

-- Build knowledge and skills in the fields of science, technology, engineering and math among K-12 or undergraduate students
+- Youth STEM education and career readiness : programs to build knowledge and skills in the fields of science, technology, engineering and math among K-12 or undergraduate students

-The Health and Science Innovation Challenge does NOT fund programs that focus exclusively on the following:
+The Challenge does NOT fund programs that focus exclusively on the following:

 - Capital investments and unsolicited capital campaigns